Travel Hacks for Getting Free Flight Upgrades

 14. Redeem Points from Hotel Loyalty Programs

-Think about it: after several stays at a particular hotel chain, you've racked up a nice stash of points.
+Think about it.
+After several stays at a particular hotel chain, you've racked up a nice stash of points.
 You were probably thinking about using them for a free night or two.

 Most of the time, the conversion rate isn't a 1:1 deal like one hotel point equaling one airline mile.
 Usually, you'll need to transfer a larger chunk of hotel points to get a worthwhile number of airline miles.
 It's worth checking the numbers to see if the transfer makes sense for your situation.